ArjunAshok17/EcoSentinel/README.md

 We use effectively same reasoning as goal 11, iffy whether or not it counts but we figure the end-goal of forwarding the economy sustainably allows us to count this.

 #### Goal 11: Sustainable Cities and Communities ####
-Wee’re providing the insights necessary for governments to implement more sustainable building/expansion practices
+We’re providing the insights necessary for governments to implement more sustainable building/expansion practices

 We can provide predictive analytics to weigh the effects of certain expansion practices (what expanding into a certain natural ecosystem might do to affect that ecosystem).
 We can also Provide the data necessary to gauge which ecosystems are most at risk and therefore will require a ban in expansion into those spaces